wigaandini/Tubes2_WikiWiggy/README.md

 1. Open a new terminal
 2. Change the directory using `cd Backend`.
 3. If you don't have the requirements, type `go get github.com/PuerkitoBio/goquery` and  `go get github.com/gin-gonic/gin` in terminal.
-4. If you want to run the BFS algorithm, type `cd bfs` then `go run ./ids.go`.
-If you want to run the BFS algorithm, type `cd bfs` then `go run ./bfs.go`.
+4. To run BFS algorithm, type `cd bfs` then `go run ./bfs.go`.
+5. To run IDS algorithm, open new terminal then type `cd ids` then `go run ./ids.go`.
 ### How to use the Website
 1. Open the home page and click BFS or IDS.
 2. Input the start article title.